maranmaran/BraveSnouts/README.md

 <b>So far raised over 100 000 HRK through the app which can handle large amount of auction items and over 1000 users active at a time</b>

-While costing next to nothing to host, maintain and be active
+**While costing next to nothing to host, maintain and be active**

-Resuce organization has 10 000+ organic followers
+Resuce organization has** 10 000+ organic followers** Website has ~1200 organic active users per auction

 [Production](https://hrabrenjuske.hr)